 The SLMC had come under heavy criticism for not processing applications received from foreign Universities to recognize their degree programmes.
-When we took over on 27 November 2020, some applications submitted as far back as in 2016 were still awaiting processing.
+As of December 2020, some applications submitted as far back as 2016 were still awaiting processing.
 The recognition process of the degrees offered by foreign Universities had many shortcomings and the SLMC had not adopted the methods accepted internationally for the recognition of degree programmes.
-There had been years of delays in conveying the decision on recognition to the applicant Universities which had led to undue advantage to competing Universities and their local agents which mainly has profit-oriented objectives.
+There had been years of delays in conveying the decision on recognition to the applicant Universities which had led to undue advantage to competing Universities and their local agents which mainly have profit-oriented objectives.
 The SLMC had failed to establish a separate Unit for this important activity and appoint a Head to the Unit with expertise on the subject.

-Foreign degree recognitions appeared to have been handled directly under the President without proper supervision.
 There was no proper filing system with codes to maintain the application forms from foreign Universities, reviewer reports and decisions of the SLMC.
 The files that should have been available with the relevant important documents were missing.
 In some files only the file cover was available.
 All these deficiencies were highlighted in a report prepared by a committee appointed by the SLMC in 2021.
 In addition there was no computer database, which is a must, with relevant information on applications from foreign Universities.
 The agreements signed with Universities following granting recognition were not available in the files.
 In some instances grade medical officers with no experience in medical education had been appointed as members of committees to evaluate applications for degree recognition and for overseas site visits when qualified members with postgraduate qualifications were available to do so.
 This action tarnished the image and prestige of the SLMC overseas.